unitedstates/congress/README.md

 Congress
 ========

-Public domain code that collects core data about the bills, amendments, and roll call votes in the U.S. Congress.
+Public domain code that collects data about the bills, amendments, roll call votes, and other core data about the U.S. Congress.

 Includes: